 Pea Protein vs Hemp Protein: Which is Better?

 Pea protein is considered one of the most comprehensive sources of amino acids and is superior to hemp.
 With that said, there is no reason one person can’t benefit from a diverse range of plant proteins.
 Each type, whether it’s hemp, pea, or rice, offers unique benefits and what you don’t get from one you can get from another.

 Once you look beyond the essential amino acids, one of the primary benefits of hemp protein is fiber, which is critical for the digestive system and helps to control the appetite.
 Hemp contains globular proteins that go into manufacturing enzymes, hormones and antibodies.
 These globular proteins break down well in the human digestive tract, as well.9

 Benefits of Pea Protein

 Pea protein provides high-quality protein and is a rich source of arginine.
-It contains a high level of iron, which is important for those on a vegan or vegetarian diet.
-Iron from plant sources doesn’t absorb as well as it does for animal foods, so it’s necessary to focus on products that have high iron content.10 On average, pea protein products are low in carbs and low on the glycemic index.
-The concentrated protein makes it a good choice for just about any diet plan.
+It contains a high level of iron, which is important for those who follow a vegan or vegetarian diet.
+Iron from plant sources doesn’t absorb as well as it does for animal foods, so it’s necessary to focus on products that have high iron content.10 On average, pea protein products are low on the glycemic index.
+The concentrated protein makes it a good choice for many diets.